even4void/aliquote/content/post/anaconda-python.md

-+++
+---
-title = "Python for interactive scientific data visualization" date = 2013-05-15T11:17:42+01:00 draft = false tags = ["python", "dataviz"] categories = ["2013"]
+title: "Python for interactive scientific data visualization"
-+++
+date: 2013-05-15T11:17:42+01:00
+draft: false
+tags: ["python", "dataviz"]
+categories: ["2013"]
+---

-Some random notes on recent 'pythonic peregrinations' on my Airbook.
+Some random notes on my recent 'pythonic peregrinations' on my Airbook.

 Python packages management is really painful.
 My `/Library/Python/2.7/site-packages` is just a mess.
 This is probably due in part to the fact that I switched from `easy_install` to `pip` two years ago, but anyway there's a lot of useless stuff in there.

 ![Python site-packages](/img/20130413214446.png)

 I heard about [Bokeh](https://github.com/ContinuumIO/Bokeh), a new plotting library for Python.
 Basically, it ought to embed Wilkinson's Grammar of Graphics into the [d3js](http://d3js.org) framework.
 It is maintained by the same guys from Continuum Analytics who develop [Blaze](http://blaze.pydata.org) and [Anaconda](https://store.continuum.io/cshop/anaconda).
-In contrast to Enthought EPD[^1], it is
+In contrast to Enthought EPD,[^1] it is

 > completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing.